4416. Testing System

 }

 The main part of the program.
-Allocate memory for an array of teams.
+Allocate memory for the array of teams.

 scanf("%d",&n);